chickencoder/cha-tty/README.md

 Cha-TTY is a self-hosted terminal based chatroom which is build with Node.JS.
 It's main purpose is to accomdate small teams or groups of friends with a nerdy-feeling flexible and customizable chatroom.

 *Warning: Cha-TTY is bearly functional!
 Do not use.*
-Currently, Cha-TTY has very little features and is not usuable.
+Currently, Cha-TTY has not yet been fully created.
 Only download or fork this repository if you're interested in helping out with development or suggesting improvements.

 #### Installation